IIIF/api/source/api/content-state/0.9/index.md

 </script>
 ```

 In that scenario the user can paste the content state directly into the application.
-If this scenario is supported, the client _SHOULD_ accept unencoded JSON as well as content state encoded JSON, and _SHOULD_ accept resource URIs directly, such as the URI of a Manifest.
+If this scenario is supported, the client _SHOULD_ accept resource URIs directly, such as the URI of a Manifest.
+The content state _MUST NOT_ be content-state-encoded.

 Refer to [Section 3.7][contentstate-export] below for methods of exporting data, including the _Copy to Clipboard_ pattern, a natural pairing with a paste operation, from one viewer to another.